 - Low investment – A DST investment may start from as low as $100K.

-Downside of a DST investment
+The downside of a DST investment

 - Can’t form single-member LLCs – DST investors aren’t allowed to form single-member LLCs.